RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

     - Liberal feminism
       - Women = men in ability to operate in the public world, equal opportunity (no legal barriers to advancement)
       - Merit based evaluation, not gender = formal equality
-        - Not fair because pregnant women can’t claim that men are being fired due to pregnancy
+        - Not fair because pregnant women can't claim that men are being fired due to pregnancy
       - Only benefit a minority of economically and socially privileged woman - already close to male living style
       - Why should satisfying, well-paid jobs should be the preserve of workers who are able to work full-time in virtue of having minimal domestic responsibilities?
       - Substantive equality is equity